Average Weather in Asunción Paraguay

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Asunción for general outdoor tourist activities are from early April to early July and from late July to mid October, with a peak score in the second week of May.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Asunción for hot-weather activities are from early February to mid April and from late October to early January, with a peak score in the second week of March.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Asunción for hot-weather activities are from early February to mid April and from late October to early January, with a peak score in the third week of March.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.